OlivierBP/pacloud/AWS/README.md

 * **OLIVIER**
     * Create the squeleton of the architecture
 * **JULIETTE**
+    * Create a micro-service to search for packages
+    * Create a micro-service to install packages
 * **PIERRE**
     * Create client package manager architecture
     * Manage user configuration